hpacheco/ses/labs/Lab3.md

 Successful XSS attacks in ZAP are signaled by the yellow star-like `Reflected` symbol.
 You may quickly notice that only `500 Internal Server Error` requests are reflected, and there is no successful `200 OK` attack.
 This is precisely because an `OK` response will include a listing of matching items, and error responses will include the search query within the SQL error. **However, testing the REST API for this DOM-based XSS challenge is not a faithful representation of the attack**.
 If you carefully manually explore with ZAP the requests generated from an interaction with the browser, you will notice the request's `q` argument is independent of the search string!
 The frontend is always querying the whole database of items and performing a client-side filtering in the client-side using Javascript.

 You may try fuzzing the frontend url <http://localhost:3000/#/search?q=searchValue>.
-Unfortunately, it will also not succeed in finding an attack, because it will lack the site's client-side item listing from the previous page.
-Analysing this vulnerability is in fact challenging, as much of the juice shop functionality is developed using [Angular](https://angular.io/) with complex dynamic Javascript code on the client side.
+Unfortunately, it will also not succeed in finding an attack, because the search result listing is handled by the client-side JavaScript code.
+Analysing this and other DOM-based XSS vulnerabilities is in fact challenging, as much of the juice shop functionality is developed using [Angular](https://angular.io/) with complex dynamic Javascript code on the client side.

 As a rule of thumb, **ZAP and other similar web vulnerability scanners (such as [wfuzz](https://www.kali.org/tools/wfuzz), [w3af](http://w3af.org/) or [XSSStrike](https://github.com/s0md3v/XSStrike)) only detect reflected XSS vulnerabilities**, by analysing HTTP requests and finding portions of text reflected in the HTTP responses.
 Finding stored XSS vulnerabilities is harder as they depend on the logic of the application and may only reveal themselves after many (often seemingly unrelated) requests.